Why is Coffee dried?

 Where Nordic Approach fits in

-At Nordic Approach, we work closely with producers to understand and evaluate their drying methods as part of our broader quality assessment.
-While we do not provide infrastructure advice, we assess how different approaches—sun, raised bed, or mechanical drying—impact moisture consistency, cup quality, and traceability.
-This allows us to support producers in delivering green coffee that meets the highest standards for roasters while maintaining the integrity and characteristics of each lot.
+Morten our CEO and Co-Founder explains "We work closely with producers to understand and evaluate their drying methods as part of our broader quality assessment.
+While we do not provide infrastructure advice, we assess how different approaches sun, raised bed, or mechanical drying—impact moisture consistency, cup quality, and traceability.
+This allows us to support producers in delivering green coffee that meets the highest standards for roasters while maintaining the integrity and characteristics of each lot."